 Media.net: features and program information:

-Media.net is targeted to small and large publishers who produce quality content.
+Media.net is targeted to small to large Bloggers & media houses who produce quality content.
 So even if you have a small blog with targeted and quality content, your chance of getting approval is high.

 Here are some of the most notable features of Media.net ad network: